MinalSakriya/Mortgage_Calculator/README.md

 Hint: Think carefully about the SOLID principles, and in particular, the Single Responsibility principle.
 Where are the calculations going to be performed?
 Plan your work carefully.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

 ### `npm start`